 - After you’ve figured out what departments should be informed on what survey results, set up meetings with each one's management team.
 If the results are cross-functional or company-wide, then it’s the responsibility of the human resources team to act as a business partner and facilitate the discussion between teams or across the company.

 - Set up meetings between People Operations team members and departments.

 - Depending on those results, conduct interviews with individual employees.
 If there are specific departments or teams you want to know more about, reach out to them to do interviews.

 - If you are surprised by the results, it’s possible that you need to work on improving your company’s feedback culture.
 Creating a feedback culture takes time but there are easy ways you can promote positive recognition and private actional feedback using Lattice.

 3. Run post-survey meetings.

-The point of these meetings to use the results to identify and work on areas of improvements within the company and its teams, but these meetings should be structured as conversations so people can have free-flowing discussions that lead to solutions.
+The point of these meetings to use the results to identify and work on areas of improvements within the company and its teams, but these meetings should be structured as conversations so people can have free-flowing discussions that lead to solutions -- direct reports should be a big part of the decision making process.
 While a survey is communicated from the top-down, solutions should be bottom-up.
 The people team should facilitate the meeting in partnership with the manager or team lead.
 The conversation should be focused on asking follow up questions on certain answers, asking what employees think might be a better idea or plan, and just listening to the discussion.